Anina: Human geography

 The Anina-Oravița railway built in 1863 is still in use today for touristic purposes.
-It is one of the most beautiful railways in Europe due to very picturesque landscapes, viaducts and long tunnels.
+It is known for its landscapes, viaducts and long tunnels.
 The railway preserves many aspects of the original design and, as such, it does not comply with many UIC standards and it needs special, more powerful locomotives and shorter rail coaches to operate.

 Climate

 Anina has a humid continental climate (Cfb in the Köppen climate classification).